-In a case where expulsion from any school or suspension for the balance of the semester from continuation school is being processed by the Governing Board, the school district Superintendent or other person designated by the Superintendent in writing, may extend the suspension until the Governing Board has rendered a decision in the action, except that the designee shall not be a person employed at the school where the pupil is enrolled.
+In a case where expulsion from any school or suspension for the balance of the semester from continuation school is being processed by the Governing Board, the Superintendent or designee may, in writing, extend the suspension until the Governing Board has rendered a decision in the action.
 However, an extension may be granted only if both of the following conditions are met:

-Prior to the decision regarding the extension, the pupil and his/her parent/guardian are provided an opportunity to meet with the Superintendent or designee regarding the extension.
+- Prior to the decision regarding the extension, the pupil and their parent/guardian are provided an opportunity to meet with the Superintendent or designee regarding the extension.

-Pupil Postponement: Entitled to not more than thirty (30) calendar days–additional days at Board’s discretion.
-E.C.
-48918 (a)
+- Student Postponement: Entitled to not more than thirty (30) calendar days–additional days at Board’s discretion.

 Student Due Process